 But what would Jesus think about it all?

 I hear Jesus say-"Actually, folks, I was more thinking that EVERY TIME you break bread and drink your wine at meals-you remember me."

 Every single time.
-MMMMMM.
+MMMMM.
+Think about that.